kevinphanle/MarioMatch/README.md

-# GemQuest
+# Mario Match

-GemQuest is a Bejeweled inspired game.
+Mario Match is a Bejeweled inspired game.

 ## MVP